myDevicesIoT/Cayenne-MQTT-C/README.md

   - **CayenneMQTTClient** - Platform independent Cayenne C library using the Paho MQTT C library.
 To create platform specific versions of this library networking and timer code for the platform are required.
   - **CayenneUtils** - Common code for creating and parsing Cayenne topics and payloads.
 This code can be used with any MQTT client.
   - **MQTTCommon** - Common Paho MQTT C code used by both the C and C++ libraries.
-  - **Platform** - Platform specific networking and timer code, as well as example applications.
+  - **Platform** - Platform specific networking and timer code, as well as test and example applications.
-    - **Linux** - Linux C networking and timer code, as well as example applications.
-Example files can be built using the makefile.
+    - **Linux** - Linux C networking and timer code, as well as test and example applications.
+Test and example files can be built using the makefile.

 ## Adding Additional Platforms
 The Cayenne MQTT client code is platform independent but it requires platform specific code to create timers and to read and write data over the network.
 To add support for additional platforms you will need to create platform specific timer and networking code.